julielinx/julielinx.github.io/_posts/2020-03-26-10_reorder_and_predict.md

 ### Determine collinearity

-Correlation doesn't care about scaling (I checked - the values I got when running correlation on the unscaled features matched the values Sabber and I got when running it on standardized values).
-It might only make a miniscule difference on most datasets but to speed up pre-processing, I'm going to remove collinear features before applying transformations.
+Correlation doesn't care about scaling (I checked - the values I got when running correlation on the unscaled features matched the values [Sabber](https://medium.com/@sabber) and I got when running it on standardized values).
+It might only make a minuscule difference on most datasets but to speed up pre-processing, I'm going to remove collinear features before applying transformations.

 Correlation only works on numeric values.
-I'm going to explore determining collinearity of categorical-categorical and categorical-numeric features in <font color='red'>Entry 15</font>.
+I'm going to explore determining collinearity of categorical-categorical and categorical-numeric features in [Entry 15](https://julielinx.github.io/blog/15_cat_corr/).
 For now, I'm going to run collinearity on just the numeric features (due to the transformation issues listed in the 'Apply transformations' section).

 ### Apply transformations